 It is twilight in the village of Tralee, not far from Killarney, in the early forties.
 (1840’s, that is!)
 The people are gathered in the street, standing in the shadows of the trees and grouped outside the hedge, waiting.
 “Hush-” they whisper, “Mary Healy is going to sing.”Mary (Mame) O’Reilly

-Listen here to She Would Sing the Kerry Dances
+Listen to Jamie sing She Would Sing the Kerry Dances

 Words and Music by Tom Amandes